Wealthy British Couple Saved Son’s Sperm After He Died In Crash, Created ‘Designer’ Grandson As Heir

 — Basia Cummings (@basialcummings) September 9, 2018

-The grandson created from his dead father’s sperm is now three years old and living with his grandparents in the U.K.
+The grandson created from his dead father’s sperm is now 3-years-old and living with his grandparents in the U.K.